-A-1: Departmental System Architecture Design Consulting Services
+A-1: Agency System Architecture Design

-These services are most appropriate for smaller organizations or workgroups that need technical support in establishing a specific system architecture strategy for supporting their GIS deployment needs.
-GIS users and IT staff should be represented in the system design process.
-Consultant will work with the customer design team to establish a system architecture strategic plan, with specific hardware platform recommendations and deployment objectives to support GIS deployment objectives.
+These services are most appropriate for large agencies with several organization that need consulting support in establishing a specific system architecture strategy for supporting integrated Agency level GIS operations.
+All organizations should be represented in the system design process.
 A current user needs assessment and clear understanding of user deployment objectives is a prerequisite for this effort, and will be required as an input to the system architecture design process.
-Consultant will provide a user needs template to be completed prior to the design effort.

-A-2: Enterprise System Architecture Design Consulting Services
+A-2: Enterprise System Architecture Design

 These services are most appropriate for larger organizations with several departments or workgroups that need technical support in establishing a specific system architecture strategy for supporting their enterprise GIS deployment needs.
 All departments should be represented in the system design process.
-Services include a System Architecture Design for GIS on-site training session and a customer task to consolidate GIS user needs deployment information to support the enterprise design process.
-User needs templates will be provided following the training class and completed prior to the system design review.
-Consultant will work with the customer design team to establish a system architecture strategic plan, with specific hardware platform recommendations and deployment objectives to support enterprise GIS deployment objectives.
 A current user needs assessment and clear understanding of user deployment objectives is a prerequisite for this effort, and will be required as an input to the system architecture design process.

-A-3: ArcIMS Architecture Design Consulting Services
+A-3: Departmental System Architecture Design

-These services are most appropriate for organizations that need technical support in establishing a specific system architecture strategy for supporting their ArcIMS deployment needs.
-Consultant will work with the customer design team to establish a system architecture strategy, with specific hardware platform recommendations and deployment objectives to support ArcIMS deployment objectives.
-A current business needs assessment and clear understanding of Web services deployment objectives is a prerequisite for this effort, and will be required as an input to the system architecture design process.
+These services are most appropriate for smaller organizations or workgroups that need technical services in establishing a specific system architecture strategy for supporting their GIS deployment needs.
+GIS users and IT staff should be represented in the system design process.
+A current user needs assessment and clear understanding of user deployment objectives is a prerequisite for this effort, and will be required as an input to the system architecture design process.

-A-1: Departmental System Architecture Design Consulting Services
+A-4: System Architecture Design Maintenance